 Tesla reported $2.27 per share adjusted earnings on $16.93 billion in revenue in Q2 2022.

 Total revenue: $12.1 billion (June 2022)

 Nescafé developed its business-to-consumer (B2C) platform on a Shopify Plus Plan, and currently sells confectionery, cooking aids, pet care, food, and beverage products through its shop.

 Based in Switzerland, Nescafé’s revenue for North America was $12.1 billion in the first half of 2022, an increase from $11.4 billion in 2021.

 What Other Big-Name Companies Use Shopify to Drive More Sales?

-In addition to the top-five, market-share winners we mention above, there are other notable companies using Shopify that you’re sure to recognize.
+In addition to the top-five, market-share winners we mention above, other notable companies are using Shopify that you’re sure to recognize.